-- 1 Use a #2 cross tip or Phillips screwdriver to remove the recoil pad at the end of the buttstock (Figure 16).
+1 Use a #2 cross tip or Phillips screwdriver to remove the recoil pad at the end of the buttstock (Figure 21).
 Place a small amount of petroleum jelly on the screw access slits on the top and bottom of the rear of the buttstock to prevent damaging the recoil pad.
 Insert the screwdriver into each of the two access holes.
 Make certain the tip of the screwdriver engages the head of the screw.
 Turn the screw counterclockwise until the screw is completely loose from the stock.
-When both screws are free, remove the recoil pad. - 2 Add or subtract spacers to fit your firearm to your specifications (Figure 17, page 30).
+When both screws are free, remove the recoil pad.

+Insert a screwdriver into the holes in the recoil pad.

+- 2 Add or subtract spacers to fit the firearm to your specifications (Figure 22).
 After making an adjustment hold the shotgun to your shoulder to determine if the new length feels comfortable.
-Remember to always keep the muzzle pointed in a safe direction, with the "safety" in the on safe position and make certain the shotgun is completely unloaded. - 3 When you are satisfied with the length of pull, start the screws through the pad and spacer(s) into the holes in the stock.
+Remember to always keep the muzzle pointed in a safe direction, with the "safety" in the on safe position and make certain the shotgun is completely unloaded.